 - Capital Costs, including acquisition of buildings, lands, vehicles, and other major capital

 - Permitting activities

 - The total funding cap over 4 years per Nation is $1,040,000.

 - Advance Payment of $260,000 will be disbursed soon after the submission and acceptance of a fully completed application.

 - Future Payments: Year 2 to 4 will be disbursed annually in equal amounts of $260,000 based on the funding milestones as outlined in a funding letter to be executed between NRT and the First Nation.

-The Declaration Act Engagement Fund will accept new applications during New Relationship Trust’s annual funding cycle between May and December each year.
+The Declaration Act Engagement Fund will accept new applications until all eligible BC First Nation communities have accessed the fund.
 Applicants will only have to apply once to the program.